-2.3 SAFETY ACCOUNTABILITIES AND RESPONSIBILITIES
+2.4 SAFETY ACCOUNTABILITIES AND RESPONSIBILITIES

 To achieve the ASP goals, all Sound Transit personnel need to be involved and have ownership for safety.
-Specifically, taking into consideration the safety implementations of their decisions in their respective roles.
+Specifically, taking into consideration any safety impacts of their decisions in their respective roles.
 All ST employees have general safety-related tasks under the ASP as documented in the following section.